Culture of Australia: Folk music and national songs

 The national anthem of Australia is "Advance Australia Fair".

 The early Anglo-Celtic immigrants of the 18th and 19th centuries introduced folk ballad traditions which were adapted to Australian themes: "Bound for Botany Bay" tells of the voyage of British convicts to Sydney, "The Wild Colonial Boy" evokes the spirit of the bushrangers, and "Click Go the Shears" speaks of the life of Australian shearers.
 The lyrics of Australia's best-known folk song, "Waltzing Matilda", were written by the bush poet Banjo Paterson in 1895.
 This song remains popular and is regarded as "the nation's unofficial national anthem".

-Well-known singers of Australian folk music include Rolf Harris (who wrote "Tie Me Kangaroo Down Sport"), John Williamson, and Eric Bogle whose 1972 song "And the Band Played Waltzing Matilda" is a sorrowful lament to the Gallipoli Campaign.
+Well-known singers of Australian folk music include Rolf Harris (who wrote "Tie Me Kangaroo Down Sport"), John Williamson, and Eric Bogle whose 1972 anti-war ballad "And the Band Played Waltzing Matilda" is a criticism of Australian involvements in Gallipolli and Vietnam War.

 Classical music

 The earliest Western musical influences in Australia can be traced back to two distinct sources: the first free settlers who brought with them the European classical music tradition, and the large body of convicts and sailors, who brought the traditional folk music of England, Ireland, Scotland and Wales.
 The practicalities of building a colony mean that there is very little music extant from this early period, although some samples of music originating from Hobart and Sydney date back to the early-19th century.

 Nellie Melba traveled to Europe in 1886 to commence her international career as an opera singer.
 She became among the best-known Australians of the period and participated in early gramophone-recording and radio-broadcasting.
 The establishment of choral societies (c.
 1850) and of symphony orchestras (c.
 1890) led to increased compositional activity, although many Australian classical composers worked entirely within European models.
 Popular works such as Percy Grainger's "Country Gardens" (1918) were heavily influenced by the folk music of other countries and by a conservative British orchestral tradition.